 The capital market is vital to the growth and development of the Nigerian economy.
 It provides businesses with access to long-term funding, which is essential for expansion and innovation.
 By raising capital through the issuance of stocks and bonds, companies can invest in new projects, create jobs, and contribute to the overall economic development of the country.

 For you as an investor, the capital market offers opportunities to grow your wealth and achieve your financial goals.
-Whether you’re investing in stocks, bonds, or other financial instruments, the capital market provides a platform for you to earn returns on your investments.
+If you’re investing in stocks, bonds, or other financial instruments, the capital market provides a platform for you to earn returns on your investments.

 Moreover, the capital market promotes transparency and good governance.
 Companies that are listed on the stock exchange are required to disclose their financial performance regularly, which allows investors to make informed decisions.
 This transparency helps build trust in the market and encourages more people to invest.